HolyBlackCat/cpp-tutorials/language/02_basics/17_strings.md

 Since `42` is an `int`, you'd naturally assume that `"Hello"` is a `std::string`, but that's not the case.

-It is in fact a constant array of `char`, which is something C++ inherited from C.
+It is in fact a constant array of `char`.
+(Using `char` arrays as strings is a leftover from C, which doesn't have the convenience of `std::string`.)

 Since it's an array rather than a `std::string`, `"Hello".size()` is illegal.
 But `"Hello"[0]` is legal and produces `'H'`.